4 Trails in Edmonton to Try This Summer

 Hawrelak Park is a great place to start when dipping your toes into Edmonton's countless trails.
 It's an easy choice if you’re not a big hiker and is also perfect if you have young kids in tow.
 A simple walk around the lake offers a picturesque setting, and if you're looking for more, you can always head to the forest trail on the west side of the park.

-Food and drink nearby: The brand new Culina by the Lake offers burgers, gelato and craft beer in the main building by the lake.
-During festival time there's even more goodies to be had!
+Food and drink nearby: Culina by the Lake offers burgers, gelato and craft beer in the main building by the lake.
+Take your meal to-go and get ready for the perfect picnic in the park!

 GRANDIN TO GROAT LOOP